-The critical audit matter communicated below is a matter arising from the current period audit of the consolidated financial statements that was communicated or required to be communicated to the audit committee and that (i) relates to accounts or disclosures that are material to the consolidated financial statements and (ii) involved especially challenging, subjective, or complex judgments.
-The communication of critical audit matters does not alter in any way our opinion on the consolidated financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.
+The critical audit matter communicated below is a matter arising from the current period audit of the financial statements that was communicated or required to be communicated to the audit committee and that (i) relates to accounts or disclosures that are material to the financial statements and (ii) involved especially challenging, subjective, or complex judgments.
+The communication of critical audit matter does not alter in any way our opinion on the financial statements, taken as a whole, and we are not, by communicating the critical audit matter below, providing a separate opinion on the critical audit matter or on the accounts or disclosures to which it relates.

-As described in Note 3 to the consolidated financial statements, the Company is required to estimate their expenses resulting from their research and development activities conducted by external service providers, which include the performance of preclinical studies and clinical trials and contract manufacturing activities.
-The Company recorded accrued expenses related to research and development activities of \$5.9 million, which are included in other accrued liabilities on the December 31, 2020 consolidated balance sheet and also recorded prepaid research and development expenses of \$5.6 million, which are included in prepaid and other current assets on the December 31, 2020 consolidated balance sheet.
-The amounts recorded for research and development accruals and for prepaid research and development expenses, within the aforementioned balance sheet captions represent the Company's estimate of the unpaid and prepaid research and development expenses based on the progress of the research and development activities for clinical trials compared to the amounts paid for clinical trials through December 31, 2020.
+As described in Note 3 to the financial statements, the Company is required to estimate their expenses resulting from their research and development activities conducted by external service providers, which include the performance of preclinical studies and clinical trials and contract manufacturing activities.
+The Company recorded accrued expenses related to research and development activities of \$3.6 million, which are included in other accrued liabilities on the December 31, 2021 balance sheet and also recorded prepaid research and development expenses of \$0.9 million, which are included in prepaid and other current assets on the December 31, 2021 balance sheet.
+The amounts recorded for research and development accruals and for prepaid research and development expenses, within the aforementioned balance sheet captions represent the Company's estimate of the unpaid and prepaid research and development expenses based on the progress of the research and development activities for clinical trials compared to the amounts paid for clinical trials through December 31, 2021.